Startr/codezy/README.md

-# smerge
+#

-Smerge is a merge tool for school environments and Snap!.
+Codezy is a merge tool for school environments and Snap!.
 It is based on a lot of open source projects including cytoscape.js or Django.
 It is intended to be simple, beautiful, fast, and easy to use in school environments.
-A live demo can be found at [smerge.org](https://smerge.org)
+A live demo can be found at [Codezy.org](https://Codezy.org)

 # Install

-You will need pip and Python 3 for installing smerge on your server.
+You will need pip and Python 3 for installing Codezy on your server.
 We recommend using a virtualenv and npm for local deployment.
 Activate your virtualenv and use

 ## With docker

-To deploy smerge via docker you may use the docker-compose.yml file and run:
+To deploy Codezy via docker you may use the docker-compose.yml file and run:

 ```
 docker-compose build
 docker-compose up
 ```

-Sometimes it might be necessary to run `docker exec -it smerge_server bash` and then run `make migrate`.

-For the official version on our FU server, use

 ```
 docker-compose -f docker-compose.fub.yml build